Train Songs

 “2:10 Train” (L. Albertano, arranged by Ry Cooder) by Rising Sons

 The band known as Rising Sons, which flourished in Los Angeles in 1965-66, featured Taj Mahal and Ry Cooder.
 The Sons were influential, playing in all the clubs in the Sunset Strip.
 Many Southern California bands of the late Sixties trace their influences to the Sons, including Love, the Byrds, and Canned Heat.
 Countless British groups had previously combined blues with Beatles-influenced rock, but such a combination was a surprising rarity in mid-’60s California.
-On their sole album, Rising Sons delved deeper than those groups for their influences, bypassing the Chicago Blues sound in favor of traditional Delta country blues.
+On their only album (found now on the Rising Sons CD), not released at the time, Rising Sons delved deeper than those groups for their influences, bypassing the Chicago Blues sound in favor of traditional Delta country blues.

 The original version of this song was written by Tom Campbell and Linda Albertano.
 It was sung by Linda Ronstadt in the Stone Poneys around the same time as it was recoded by Rising Sons, and it was also included on Carolyn Hester‘s excellent 1965 concert album, Carolyn Hester at Town Hall.

-“Orange Blossom Special” (Traditional) by Seatrain, and by the Nitty Gritty Dirt Band
+“Orange Blossom Special” (Traditional) by Johnny Cash and by Seatrain

-This fiddle tune about the passenger train of the same name (operated primarily by the Seaboard Air Line Railroad between New York City and Miami), written by Ervin T. Rouse (1917-1981) in 1938 (with many bluegrass versions since), is given an almost rock treatment here.
+This fiddle tune about the passenger train of the same name (operated primarily by the Seaboard Air Line Railroad between New York City and Miami) was written by Ervin T. Rouse (1917-1981) in 1938 (with many bluegrass versions since).
 It is considered the best known fiddle tune of the 20th century and is often called simply “The Special”.
-It has been referred to as “the fiddle player’s national anthem” which is why the Nitty Gritty Dirt Band played this tribute.
+It has been referred to as “the fiddle player’s national anthem”.

 “The Rail Song” (Belew) by Adrian Belew